 Happy To Help

-While Edmonton no-longer has a bricks and mortar visitor centre, the Explore Edmonton Street Team is here to help you make the most out of their time in the city!
-You'll find them onsite at festivals and sport & cultural events around Edmonton, so keep your eyes peeled.
-You can also get in touch with us directly via social media.
+While Edmonton no-longer has a bricks and mortar visitor centre, you can get in touch with us directly via social media.
 Send us a DM on Instagram, Facebook or Twitter and we'll get back to you with our best recommendations, tips and advice.
-You can also drop us a line at firstname.lastname@example.org.
+You can also drop us a line at email@example.com.

 You can also visit our friends at TIX on the Square (9930 102 ave), Edmonton City Hall (1 Sir Winston Churchill Square), or the Legislative Assembly Visitor Centre (9820 107 street NW) for information on all the great things to see and do in Edmonton.

 Pairing Edmonton and Jasper National Park is a great way to combine big city adventures with a trip to the Canadian Rockies, especially since Edmonton is only a 3.5 hour drive from Jasper.
 The summer months are the perfect time to rent an RV and spend a week or two embracing mother-nature in all her glory on a back-country camping trip.
 Winter in Jasper is the perfect time to engage in your favourite cold-weather activities like skiing and snowboarding.
 Take in the majestic view of the Rockies from Marmot Basin where you'll find champagne powder, varied runs and a laid-back atmosphere.

 Capturing the moment

 Looking to amp-up your Instagram feed?
 Check out our guide to the city's best photo spots, and make your Instagram followers jealous with gorgeous images.

 Don't forget to use the hashtag #ExploreEdmonton and tag @ExploreEdmonton to give us permission to repost your killer pics!